jbush001/RustNetworkStack/README.md

     python3 udp_test.py 10.0.0.2

-Testing TCP connect, uncomment test_tcp_connect in main.rs.
-Before launching app:
+To test TCP continuous transfer, before launching app:

     python3 chargen_server.py

-(Running for a while, then hitting ctrl-C in the terminal hosting the chargen_server will cause the socket to close on the network stack side, and it will dump memory usage statistics)
+Then launch the app as above and hit any key to begin the download.

+To test the full socket lifecycle, instead:

+    python3 -m http.server 3000